 There are 2 shops, the little Tesco and Westbourne news, both are pretty convenient.
 In nearby Quedgeley there are a few supermarkets including a big Tescos.

 Deliveroo, Uber Eats and Just Eat provide a food delivery service to Hardwicke.
 However, the choice is limited compared to in Gloucester.
-There is a Chinese and chippy on the site of the old Morning Star pub.
+There is a chippy on the site of the old Morning Star pub.

 Hotels & Places to Stay in Hardwicke

 Holiday Inn Express Hotel

 At Waterwells Business park is the Holiday Inn Express hotel.
 This is the closest hotel to the village.
 The hotel is located just opposite the Bumble Bee public house and near to the park and ride into the city.
-It has rooms in many configurations including larger family rooms or twin room which are ideal for work colleagues to share.
+It has rooms in many configurations, including larger family rooms or twin room which are ideal for work colleagues to share.
 The hotel has a bar which serves a limited menu, including pizza and other snacks.
-Breakfast here is a buffet style with many options including Danish pastries, fried breakfast, cereal, yoghurts and toast.
-More info…
+Breakfast here is a buffet style with many options, including Danish pastries, fried breakfast, cereal, yoghurts, and toast.

 The River Severn is not far to walk to either, cutting through the fields from the section of the canal between Sellars Bridge and Elmore Lane.
 Alternatively, you could walk down the lanes to reach the river.

 The pond is on the junction of Pound Lane and Sticky lane next to Hardwicke Parochial School and the playing field.
 The pond is a magnet for local wildlife and is a place to sit on the bench and watch the world and the wildlife go by.
 Wildlife at the pond include;